 Seeing the trailer for The Quiet Man awakens a few memories.
 There stands Maureen O’Hara with her green eyes flashing.
 Those have to be real because I don’t think contacts had been invented yet.
 The memories triggered are not about green eyes, though, but about red hair.
 You see, my mother was a redhead.
 A real redhead, not the burgundy head that comes from a bottle, but what I guess is called bright red.
 She also had the freckles to go with her hair and the alabaster skin underneath that caused her to turn bright red after more than thirty seconds of exposure to the summer sun.
-I’ve heard that complexion called “peaches and cream.”
+I’ve heard that complexion called “peaches and cream”…or maybe “milk toast.”
 After being in the sun a little while, it was more like “peaches and strawberries.”
 In other words, she did not tan but went straight to burning and peeling.

 I don’t even know how they met but would guess it would have been through friends or work.
-With no online-dating services or hopping music clubs I don’t know how people actually met during those days.
+With no online-dating services or hopping music clubs, I don’t know how people actually met during those days.
 Church?
 What an interesting concept.
-In the same box as her clippings I found the letters they had written to each other while Dad was island-hopping in World War Two.
-I’m happy that they knew mail was being read and censored but the “R” rated versions were still “tres” uncomfortable.
-With silk kimonos contained in the same cedar chest I am trying to purge the thought of Mom playing dress up as a Geisha girl.
+In the same box as her clippings, I found the letters they had written to each other while Dad was island-hopping in World War Two.
+I’m happy that they knew the mail was being read and censored but the “R” rated versions were still “tres” uncomfortable.
+With silk kimonos contained in the same cedar chest, I am trying to purge the thought of Mom playing dress up as a Geisha girl.
 AAAAAAAAAAAAAAAAAAAAh!

 He was driving a very flashy red convertible.
 It might not have been red but red fits the story.
 This “flashy” young cousin was taken with my mother-to-be and asked if she might go for a ride with him.
 As you would expect during these times, he asked permission to take her for a ride in what I hope was his car.
 My grandparents, after some thought and discussion, refused to grant their permission citing that they felt he “might be a little too fast and flashy for Eldora.”
 It turns out this “flashy and fast” distant cousin would slow down and become the much beloved and revered “Reverend Billy Graham.”
 While he does have really nice hair, I’m glad not to be his son Franklin.